dojot/history/README.md

 HISTORY_DB_PORT             |History database's port                                       |27017
-HISTORY_DB_REPLICA_SET      |History database's replica set address                        |None LOG_LEVEL                   | Sets the log level                                           | "INFO"
+HISTORY_DB_REPLICA_SET      |History database's replica set address                        |None LOG_LEVEL                   | Sets the log level                                           | "INFO" DOJOT_PERSIST_NOTIFICATIONS_ONLY                   |Defines a value to change the behavior of the service                                           |False
 ********************************************************************************

 ## **How to install History service**